IZ-f-AI-ss3/Building_All_Classical_NLP_Models_from_Scratch/README.md

 # **Building All Classical NLP Models from Scratch**

 This project is my personal journey to implement classical NLP and Transformer-based models from scratch, inspired by foundational and cutting-edge research papers.
-The goal is to deepen my understanding by coding these architectures "the old-fashioned way"—without relying on external human or LLM assistance.
+The goal is to deepen my understanding by coding these architectures "the old-fashioned way"—without relying on external human or LLM assistance (relying on pytorch blogs and stack-overflow) .

 I will document the evolution of each model here, along with the associated challenges, improvements, and bugs.
 You’ll find multiple versions (e.g., `version1`, `version2`...) representing the historical development of the implementations.